 - Add a drop of water until the mix turns into a thick paste

 - Apply the paste directly on the affected tooth and gum areas and let sit for 3 to 5 minutes

 Applying the mix to the affected area is a healthy way to get pain relief and reduce swelling in your gums.

 7. Revitalizes and Strengthens Your Hair

-To do this, simply mix ¼ teaspoon of black pepper in a cup of yogurt and gently massage your scalp with the mix.
-Leave it in your hair for about 25-30 minutes; you can wear a shower cap to make sure the mix stays in your hair.
-After the times up, rinse your hair thoroughly!
+This process also helps treat dandruff by hydrating your scalp and reducing dryness.
+To make a black pepper hair mask: mix ¼ teaspoon of black pepper in a cup of plain yogurt and gently massage your scalp with the mix.
+Leave it in your hair for about 25 to 30 minutes.

 8. Improves Brain Health and Function